 I try to make a ginormous salad every day for lunch or dinner.
 Healthy salad recipes pack in a lot of nutrients for not a lot of calories—as long as you pay attention to the ingredients.
 It's easy to come up with healthy salad recipes in the summer when the market is overflowing with summer-ripe tomatoes, loads of veggies and a variety of salad greens.
-But dinner salads can be just as delicious and satisfying in the cooler months.
-I just adjust the mix for the season.
-This foolproof formula will have you tossing up healthy salad recipes whenever the mood strikes you!
+But dinner salads can be just as delicious and satisfying all year long.
+This foolproof salad formula will have you tossing up easy, healthy salads all year long.

 Don't Miss: 29 Addicting Recipes to Feed Your Salad Habit

 Here are the 5 steps to the best healthy granola bars:

 For a single dinner (or lunch) salad, start with 3 cups of leafy greens.

 During cooler months, reach for the sturdy bitter stuff.
 Try:

 In warmer months, tender greens are available like:

 Pictured recipe: Falafel Salad with Lemon-Tahini Dresing